 - Ethics and responsibilities of yoga teachers

-Outside the modules, trainees will also be required to attend:
+Outside the modules, trainees will also be required to complete:

 - 2 hours observed class teaching